Magnetic elastomers as specific soft actuators -- predicting particular modes of deformation from selected configurations of magnetizable inclusions: Introduction

 It is a significant challenge especially for theoretical studies to link the properties on the microscopic particulate scale, especially the particle configurations and resulting magnetically induced interactions, to the macroscopic scale of overall material behavior \cite{weeber2012deformation,menzel2014bridging, weeber2015ferrogels2,pessot2015towards,metsch2016numerical, menzel2021stimuli, roghani2023effect,kalina2023fe}.
 In this way, the parameters in macroscopic continuum descriptions \cite{jarkova2003hydrodynamics, bohlius2004macroscopic,gebhart2019general} could be substantiated by their microscopic origin.
 Several previous works resort to statistical approaches to handle the many microscopic degrees of freedom associated with the magnetizable particles \cite{cremer2017density, romeis2016elongated}.
 These approaches by construction rely on a certain type of averaging and are justified from a coarse-grained macroscopic perspective for large samples.
 However, after all, each sample of an elastic composite system is of finite size.
-Moreover, the particle positions are fixed in this type of materials, so that there is no ensemble averaging corresponding to a time average for each individual sample by itself.
+Moreover, the particle positions are fixed in this type of materials, so that each individual sample by itself does not necessarily show an averaged behavior.
 If we want to describe quantitatively and in detail the deformation of one specific sample, we need to calculate the overall response from the discrete arrangement of all individual inclusions in this specific realization.